Where to Stay in Brussels: Top Areas for Your Perfect Trip

 Prices range widely; budget travelers can find decent accommodations for around €50 per night, while upscale options can go upwards of €150 or more.

 Hopefully, this gives you a better idea of where to land in Brussels.
-Whether you're in it for the history, the , or simply to soak up the local culture, Brussels has something waiting for you.
+Whether you're in it for the history, the cuisine, or simply to soak up the local culture, Brussels has something waiting for you.
 Just pick the vibe that suits you best, and you're already on your way to an unforgettable trip!

 Leave a Reply